justinjdev/svelte-workshop/src/md/prepare.md

 In order to prepare, you should:

 0. Download an IDE, if desired.
 I include some recommended extensions for VS Code that I like to use with Svelte in the repo - when you open the project folder, it will prompt you to install them.
 If you don't feel like you deserve nice things, there's also always `nvim`.
+If you like to choose chaos, there's also TextEdit.

 1. Install Nodejs (and `npm`, or `pnpm`, or `yarn`) (I am using `nvm v0.39.7`, `Nodejs v21.7.3`, and `npm v10.5.0` at the time of writing).
 Instructions for installing with `homebrew` on MacOS are below, for other OS (or if you have issues), [check here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs):